 Our staff here at the shop is a seasoned team of fishing professionals including captains, guides, and mates.
 Our combined experience represents hundreds of years spent catching fish.
 Based on years of friendship along with fishing and working together, this new team’s varied areas of expertise offers you a unique level of knowledgeable customer service not available anywhere else.
 No matter what type of fisherman you are, offshore, inshore, surf, or saltwater fly fishing, we’ll get you set up with the right tools for the job and the know-how on how to use them.

 We’re here to help you create your own successful fishing experience.
 With an eye for bringing you the newest technology and state of the art fishing equipment for everything from tuna fishing to light tackle stripers, you can be assured every new product is field tested in our waters and in water the world around.
 We’ll help you with customized educational seminars, give you direct access to experts in certain fishing techniques, and provide you with information about tournaments, boat shows, and other industry-related events to help you get out there and catch fish!
-Our store is located just 1 minute off of Sunrise Highway in Hampton Bays, NY, which makes us a perfect stop on your way out to Montauk to get whatever you need for a day (or night's) fishing!
+Our store is located on the East End of Long Island, just 1 minute off of Sunrise Highway in Hampton Bays, NY, which makes us a perfect stop on your way out to Montauk to get whatever you need for a day (or night's) fishing!
+During the season, we carry a broad selection of live, frozen, and fresh bait.
 We are conveniently located down the road from Shinnecock Canal, and a 10-15 minute drive from Shinnecock Inlet.
+If you're fishing in the Hamptons, this is the place to be for all of you bait & tackle needs.

 Due to his extensive experience in all types of saltwater fishing, Long Island native Bryce Poyer has earned his reputation today as one of the most knowledgeable tackle professionals in the world.
 Bryce began fishing the Great South Bay at five years old under the guidance of his grandfather, and by the age of seven he began fishing offshore routinely.
 Since high school, he has called the waters of Shinnecock Bay his home.

 Prior to establishing our store, Bryce was the manager of a Florida-based fishing tackle company for ten years.
+In founding White Water Outfitters, his goal was to create the best bait and tackle store on the East End.
 Throughout his life, he has crewed & captained on boats in South America, the Caribbean, and up the New England Coast to Maine accruing a vast knowledge of fishing in many different parts of the world along the way.
 He has experience on an 85 ft.
 Gulfcraft, a 78 ft.
 Gilliken, and a series of Merritts ranging from 55 to 72 feet.
 In his years of working on boats, he had numerous billfish & tuna tournament wins and placings.
 Not just an offshore fisherman, Bryce has traveled all over the world and has acquired extensive fishing experience on Indo-Pacific atolls, with a heavy emphasis on jig & pop, and fly fishing for several different species from GT’s to bonefish.

 Bryce holds a U.S. Coast Guard 200 ton Masters License and currently runs charters on his Parker 23SE Center Console from White Water Marine.
 His charters cover everything from light tackle/fly fishing to big game tuna fishing.
 Bryce has also been very active in international fisheries management, and was a technical advisor for the International Convention for the Conservation of Atlantic Tunas (ICCAT) for several years.
 Bryce and his wife, Lisa have a great love for all things outdoors, including all types of fishing and hunting.
 On any given day they can usually be found fishing our local waters in Shinnecock and Montauk drifting the rips for striped bass, on their skiff poling the flats, or spending time on the water with their Chesapeake Bay Retrievers.